philippstehr/philippstehr.github.io/index.md

 # Philipp Stehr

 I am a political philosopher working on the political theory of the economic sphere, its institutions and practices.
-I am currently writing a dissertation at Utrecht University on business corporations and democracy.
+I am currently writing a dissertation on business corporations and democracy at Utrecht University where I am part of the [Corporatocracy project](https://businesscorporation.sites.uu.nl/).
 I also have research interests in the political and social philosophy of resistance and social change as well as methodological issues in political philosophy around ideal vs. non-ideal theory and the status of normative vs. empirical statements.

 Before coming to Utrecht I did my BA in Philosophy in Frankfurt and an interdisciplinary MA in "Ethics - Economics, Law and Politics" in Bochum.
 You can find my full CV [here](https://philippstehr.github.io/CV.html).

 In case you are at a conference where I am giving a talk, you can find my slides [here](https://philippstehr.github.io/presentations/Presentation.pdf).

-You can also find me on [Twitter](https://twitter.com/StehrPhilipp), [BlueSky](https://bsky.app/profile/philippstehr.bsky.social) and [Mastodon](https://zirk.us/@philippstehr).
+You can also find me on [BlueSky](https://bsky.app/profile/philippstehr.bsky.social).

 ## Dissertation project